-Since its inception, SVC’s ASL program has grown every year.
-It currently serves over 100 High School students who are enrolled in four different UC-approved courses: ASL I, II, III and IV.
-Two years ago, an Introduction to ASL was added to the Jr. High offerings.
+Since its inception, SVC’s ASL program has grown considerably and now offers four UC-approved courses: ASL I, II, III and IV.
+Three years ago, an Introduction to ASL was added to the Jr. High offerings.
 This affords 7th and 8th grade students the opportunity to explore the language prior to entering High School where they are required to take a language other than English.

 The American Sign Language curriculum is designed to take a beginning student who knows little or nothing about ASL through a four-year course of study with the goal that, upon completion, will prepare the student to participate in the interpreting profession at an entry level.
 The curriculum includes a book authored by Pastor Brewington, Let There Be Light Please!